sql-machine-learning/elasticdl/docs/tutorials/preprocessing_tutorial.md

 This document is a tutorial for ElasticDL preprocessing layers.

 ## ElasticDL Preprocessing Layers
-ElasticDL preprocessing layers is a library based TensorFlow for preprocessing input data for TensorFlow.
-ElasticDL Preprocessing layers allow users to include data preprocessing directly in their Keras model.
+ElasticDL preprocessing is a library for preprocessing input data using TensorFlow.
+ElasticDL preprocessing provides a number of Keras layers to preprocess data directly in Keras models.
 For example, using ElasticDL preprocessing layers you could:

 * Normalize an input value by using the mean and standard deviation.
+* Convert floats to integers by assigning them to buckets and rounding.
 * Convert strings to integers by lookuping a vocabulary or hashing.
-* Convert floats to integers by assigning them to buckets and rounding.

-### Transform Numeric Inputs
+### Normalize input values
 For numeric inputs, ElasticDL provides [Normalizer](#normalizer-layer) to scale the numeric data to a range, [Discretization](#discretization-layer), [LogRound](#loground-layer) and [RoundIdentity](#roundidentity-layer) to map the numeric data to integer values.

 #### Normalizer Layer